irfanhasib0/Deep-Learning-For-Computer-Vision/README.md

 # Deep-Learning-For-Computer-Vision
 Most of my works before 2022 were implementation from scratch.
 Now a days every day new papers are being publishesd.
 It's impossible to implement them from scratch.
-For catching up with SOTA algorithms I have started working on top of the publicly available source codes of respective researches.
+For catching up with SOTA algorithms sometimes I work on top of the publicly available source code of respective researches.

 ## Abnormal Motion Detection (Implementation From scratch)
   - ![motion-anomaly](https://github.com/irfanhasib0/Deep-Learning-For-Computer-Vision/blob/main/motion-anomaly/)